 Try not to eat any big meal before going to bed to avoid discomfort.
 But keep in mind that light food is great for a good sleep.
 If you go to bed hungry, you may also feel uncomfortable or get a sugar crash.
 You can try foods that help you sleep, such as bananas, almonds, oatmeal, and honey.
 Avoid caffeine, sugar and processed foods at least 3h before bed.

 Avoid heavy exercise.
 Exhaustion won’t make you sleep deeper, that’s a myth!
 Exhaustion only makes our bodies stressed.
-Yet, you can take a walk in the evening instead.
+Yet, you can take a walk in the evening instead or some relaxing yoga poses.
 This is a light exercise that helps you relax and clear your mind, and is very good for your heart.

 Last but not least – this one never gets old – put away your electronics!
 The screen light will trick your body into thinking it is still daytime.
 The vibrations and light notifications can also disrupt your sleep.
 If you decide to use your electronics in bed, it will help if you mute them and use a blue light filter.